-As a child, Paul Gramann, euphonium, played the piano, clarinet (briefly), and trombone before switching to euphonium in high school and tuba for one college football season.
-In 1998, after almost 18 years of withdrawal, Paul kicked off his mid-life crisis by buying a sporty euphonium.
-He currently enjoys tooting his horn regularly with the TTQ, various "Red Kettle" bands during the Christmas season and other occasional ensembles.
+In 1998, after almost 18 years of withdrawal, Paul Gramann, kicked off his mid-life crisis by buying a sporty euphonium.
+He currently enjoys tooting his "euph" regularly with the TTQ and his tuba with the Durham Community Concert Band.
+He plays with various "Red Kettle" bands during the Christmas season and other occasional ensembles that will have him.
 Paul is married with two grown children and pays the bills with his day job as an engineer at IBM.

 ~~~ Emeritus Members ~~~

 returned to playing the tuba at age 50 after a 34 year lay off.
 Now he

 can't get enough.
 Over the years he has played in several Triangle brass groups, including the Chapel Hill

 Village Band, the Chapel Hill Brass Ensemble, the TTQ and the Triangle Wind Ensemble.
 Joe recently retired as Professor

 of Psychology at the University of North Carolina at Chapel Hill and now lives in the mountains where he plays in the Watauga Community Band and the High Country Brass plus One.